oatlog/oatlog/doc/planning_report/main.typ

 - and time required for equivalent optimization as measured by specific program synthesis applications such as Herbie @herbie.

-As we aim to support theories specified in the egglog language, we can piggy-back on test cases and applications that are already written.
+As we aim to support theories specified in the egglog language @egglog, we can piggy-back on test cases and applications that are already written.
 We aim to primarily verify correctness and benchmark by using the egglog test suite, supplemented with larger e-graph applications that already have implementations in the egglog language @egglogHerbie as an end-to-end case study in the usability